webmaster-exit-1/A-Faster-Torrc-Configuration/faster-tor.md

 A safer & faster Tor network configuration.
 Tip: Use that hashed password when using "nyx" a terminal tool for tor; a command & control monitor/station.
 Not the hash, the password used to make the hashed password, the hash is just for this configuration file.
 ```

+# This section is the torrc file that must be placed in /ect/tor/torrc

 ```text
 VirtualAddrNetwork 10.192.0.0/10